evgenity/single-page-jekyll-template-seo/README.md

 # Deployment strategy
 - [ ] Find a crazy idea
 - [ ] Register crasy-idea.com at https://namecheap.com
-- [ ] Fork this repo `git fork https://github.com/evgenity/single-page-jekyll-template-seo crazy-idea`
+- [ ] Fork this repo `git clone https://github.com/evgenity/single-page-jekyll-template-seo crazy-idea`
 - [ ] edit `_config.yml` where needed
 - [ ] install jekyll by `gem install jekyll`
 - [ ] `jekyll build`, your site will be built at `_site` folder